 We have a HUGE, overgrown, can’t-be-killed rosemary bush just outside our home in Frederick.
 It has been driven over, week wacked and survived horrible winters.
 But remarkably, every June & July it is THRIVING.
 Plump, fragrant and unaffected by nonstop snipping for this and that.

-For some strange and unknown reason, the morning after all three home births of Jonah, Ivy and Paloma, Adam would bring to my bedside, with arms outstretched like an offering, a wooden bowl with things to smell – a sprig of rosemary, a rose, and a few mint leaves.
+For some strange and unknown reason, the morning after all three home births of Jonah, Ivy and Paloma, A would bring to my bedside, with arms outstretched like an offering, a wooden bowl with things to smell – a sprig of rosemary, a rose, and a few mint leaves.
 Perhaps, an intuitive invitation to stop, and smell the roses.
 It is a remarkable, perfect moment.

 And so when I think of ivy, I think of many things, but rosemary is one of them.
 I often invite her to rub her hands in it or take a sniff.

 It was five years ago this morning that she made her precise arrival.
 It was her due date.
 June 4th 2010.
 23 month old fat cheeked Jonah was fast asleep in his big boy bed in the room next door.
 I had just stepped into the birth pool to help ease labor, but the water became far too hot with the heat of the summer and the intensity of my contractions.
-The midwife and Adam silently, with flashlights, at 2am in the morning, ran mixing bowls of cold water from the bathroom to the pool to help chill the water.
+The midwife and A silently, with flashlights, at 2am in the morning, ran mixing bowls of cold water from the bathroom to the pool to help chill the water.

 It was totally ineffective.